 During the next six months SA2.1 will work on expanding the EGI training module portfolio based on the content that has been developed for the introductory-level ‘Federated Cloud with OCCI/rOCCI’ courses in July.
 New courses are envisaged about the following cloud-related topics:

-High-level tools (~PaaS and SaaS) that are compatible with EGI cloud resources for researchers and educators.
+High-level tools (PaaS and SaaS) that are compatible with EGI cloud resources for researchers and educators.

-A module with EUDAT based on the joint use case that has been identified and documented during the EGI-EUDAT meeting at the EGI Conference in Lisbon (collaborative use of EUDAT data and EGI cloud services)
+A module with EUDAT based on the joint use case that has been identified and documented during the EGI-EUDAT meeting at the EGI Conference in Lisbon (collaborative use of EUDAT data and EGI cloud services).

 Develop a training module about Virtual Machine preparation and certification in the EGI Federated Cloud.